Easy as 1-2-3!

 Many people have heard the advice that eight glasses of water should be consumed daily.
 The Institute of Medicine advises that healthy male adults living in temperate climates need three liters, which is about 13 cups, of liquid per day.
 The recommended amount for women is roughly three liters daily, which is about nine cups of liquid daily.
 No one is perfect for everyone, but these recommendations are a reasonable starting point.
 A person’s overall health, where they live, and how active they are should all be factored in when determining the acceptable amount of liquids that should be consumed daily.

 According to recent statistics, roughly 50 billion plastic water bottles end up in United States landfills every year – that’s almost 140 million everyday!
 Currently, only roughly 22% of water bottles are recycled.
 Here are other facts:

 - It takes seven hundred years for plastic to decompose

 - 17 million barrels of oil are used annually to produce water bottles

-- one hundred twenty grams of greenhouse gases are made by one disposable plastic bottle
+- one hundred twenty grams of greenhouse gases are produced by one disposable plastic bottle

-Most water bottles provided by water service providers are recycled at the end of their life-cycle.
+Most water bottles used by water service companies are recycled at the end of their life-cycle.
 The recycled plastic is used to make carpet, toys and other items.
-You will not often see large bottled water containers in landfills.
+You will not often find large bottled water containers in landfills.